LeToNode/Play2.0-CN-doc/javaGuide/main/sql/JavaJPA.md

 db.default.jndiName=DefaultDS
 ```

-## Add a JPA implementation to your project
+## Adding a JPA implementation to your project

-There is no built-in JPA implementation in Play 2.0.
-You can choose any available implementation.
-For example, to use hibernate, just add the Hibernate dependency to your project:
+There is no built-in JPA implementation in Play 2.0; you can choose any available implementation.
+For example, to use Hibernate, just add the dependency to your project:

 ```
 val appDependencies = Seq(